-The brand which prides itself on its manufacturing prowess is going through a period of downsize at present.
+The brand which prides itself on its manufacturing prowess is going through a period of downsizing at present.
 They have sold 2.5 million of the device so far, and now the recall.

-The spokes men of the airlines retreated that although they do not have an order from the airline authorities, they have only taken precaution by telling passengers not to switch on their Note 7 or connect it to any charging port during the flight.
+The spokesmen of the airlines retreated that although they do not have an order from the airline authorities, they have only taken precautions by telling passengers not to switch on their Note 7 or connect it to any charging port during the flight.

 As much as this whole saga concerning Samsung is getting worse than we think, we are glad no one has been killed